ALICE® Awareness Week: November 13-17, 2023

-Join us from November 15-19, 2021 as we raise awareness of the financially vulnerable households in our area during ALICE Awareness Week.
+Join us this week from November 13-17, 2023 as we raise awareness of the financially vulnerable households in our area during ALICE Awareness Week.

 Want to help raise awareness of ALICE?